pretix/pretix-docs/docs/guides/pretixscan/android.md

 Open pretixSCAN, tap the :btn-icon:fa3-ellipsis-h:: button in the top right corner and then tap :btn:Settings:.
 Scroll to the "User interface" subheading and tap "PIN protection".
 Then, tap on "Set PIN", enter a PIN, and note the PIN down in a safe place or save it in a password manager.
-As soon as you check the box next to "Enable PIN protection", the settings will be locked by PIN.
+As soon as you check the box next to "Enable PIN protection", pretixSCAN will lock the settings behind the PIN.

-This means that the next time you return to the home screen and attempt to open the settings, you will be prompted to enter the PIN.
+This means that the next time you return to the home screen and attempt to open the settings, the app will require you to enter the PIN.
-You also have the option to protect the other functions of the app with the same PIN: statistics, switching between events, as well as switching between entrance and exit scanning mode.
+You also have the option to protect other functions with the same PIN: statistics, switching between events, as well as switching between entrance and exit scanning mode.

-!!!
-Warning
-    The PIN settings page also has the option to turn on kiosk mode.
-    Kiosk mode fundamentally limits the functionality of the app.
-    There are only two ways to leave kiosk mode: scanning a QR code of the PIN, or performing a hard reset of the pretixSCAN app.

-    Do not turn on kiosk mode unless you are planning to use the device in a self-serve setup with customers scanning their own tickets.
-    Do not turn on kiosk mode before you have decided on a PIN, generated a QR code for it and stored it in a safe place.

 ### Offline scanning